Dr. Michael Klaper answers questions on a wide variety of health and nutrition-related subjects. Scroll through a growing list of topics below.

 Submit questions for possible consideration to answers@DoctorKlaper.com or use the Send Voicemail feature on the right side of this page.

-To schedule an appointment for a private consultation with Dr. Klaper by phone, Skype, or in person, call the TrueNorth Health Center in Santa Rosa, California (about one hour north of San Francisco).
+To schedule an appointment for a private consultation with Dr. Klaper by phone or video, please call the TrueNorth Health Center in Santa Rosa, California (about one hour north of San Francisco).
 The Front Desk can be reached from 9a – 6p Monday through Wednesday, 9a – 5p Thursday through Saturday, and 12:30p – 5p on Sundays.
 Phone: 1-707-586-5555.

 Understanding and Treating Sore Throats